 Having written multiple screenplays over the years, in his continuing efforts to expand his craft and skills as a storyteller, Andrew shifted his focus behind the camera again in 2018 – writing, producing, editing, production designing, directing and acting in a comedic “M.A.S.H.” in deep space meets “Guardians Of The Galaxy” , sci-fi, action-adventure short film called THE 716TH.
 Working with a budget of only 12K, the ambitious short’s combination of comedy, high adventure and incredible visual effects (lead by VFX supervisor and producing partner Jon Alvord) garnered attention from THE TRIBECA FILM FESTIVAL where it landed it’s world premier.
 Overwhelmingly positive audience and critical reception led the short to make its public debut on Amazon Prime Video, where the film was awarded a bonus for audience engagement.

-The strength of Andrew's work with The 716th has led to meetings with SKYDANCE, PARAMOUNT, MARVEL TV, LEGENDARY PICTURES, BROKEN ROAD, BAD ROBOT and more to development and continue his work behind the camera.
-Andrew is currently in active development on several projects including his expanded universe for THE 716TH, a comedic sci-fi, family adventure trilogy he's planning to helm called THE MCAULIFFE EQUATION , a white knuckle Christmas action film DECISION HEIGHT and a psychological horror film/creature feature SCENT.
-Andrew recently joined forces with his 716th producing partner/VFX supervisor Jon Alvord - and are in the early stages of launching their production banner and VFX house with longtime friend and fellow 716th producer and VFX supervisor Jon Alvord.
+The strength of Andrew’s work with The 716th has led to meetings with SKYDANCE, PARAMOUNT, MARVEL TV, LEGENDARY PICTURES, BROKEN ROAD, BAD ROBOT and more to development and continue his work behind the camera.
+Andrew is currently in active development on several projects including his expanded universe for THE 716TH, a comedic sci-fi, family adventure trilogy he’s planning to helm called THE MCAULIFFE EQUATION , his Christmas action film DECISION HEIGHT and a psychological horror film/creature feature SCENT.
+Andrew in the early stages of launching SOME ASSEMBLY REQUIRED, a production banner and VFX house with longtime friend and fellow 716th producer and VFX supervisor Jon Alvord.